dasch-swiss/dsp-tools/docs/create_onto.md

 - _super_: A resource class is always derived from an other resource.
 The most generic resource class Knora offers is _"Resource"_.
 The following parent predefined resources are provided by knora:
-  - _Resource_: A generic "thing" that represents an item from the reral world
+  - _Resource_: A generic "thing" that represents an item from the reåal world
   - _StillImageRepresentation_: An object that is connected to a still image
   - _TextRepresentation_: An object that is connected to an (external) text (Not Yet Implemented)
   - _AudioRepresentation_: An object representing audio data (Not Yet Implemented)